Attracting Tomorrow’s Leaders, Today

 - The community-based organizations expand their outreach efforts and continue to attract government and private funding because of their success

 One area of particular focus in the U.S. is hiring people with disabilities.
-According to the U.S. Department of Labor, in 2016, the unemployment rate for those with a disability was 10.5%, more than twice the rate for individuals with no disability.1 We have developed collaborative community partnerships, and our U.S. Talent Acquisition group promotes workforce programs that facilitate access to jobs for individuals with disabilities.
-Through these programs, we are working toward increasing employment for these individuals.
+According to the U.S. Department of Labor, in 2018, the unemployment rate for those with a disability was 8%, more than twice the rate for individuals with no disability.1 We have developed collaborative community partnerships, and our U.S. Talent Acquisition group promotes workforce programs that facilitate access to jobs for individuals with disabilities.